 Figure 1: Mapping the organizations that contribute to population health activities.
 The size of each box represents the relative importance of each type of organization in supporting population health activities within the community.
 The thickness of each line indicates how often organizations work together in jointly contributing to population health activities.
-The figure displays NLSPHS data for the average U.S. community in 2016.
+The figure displays NALSYS data for the average U.S. community in 2016.

-Rather than focusing on a single type of organization or sector, the NLSPHS measures the network of organizations that support health activities in local communities, tracking how these networks evolve and change over time in size and composition (Figure 1).
-Using the tools of network analysis, NLSPHS data reveal which organizations and sectors are most influential in local population health networks, and how strongly connected organizations are to other network members.
+Rather than focusing on a single type of organization or sector, the NALSYS measures the network of organizations that support health activities in local communities, tracking how these networks evolve and change over time in size and composition (Figure 1).
+Using the tools of network analysis, NALSYS data reveal which organizations and sectors are most influential in local population health networks, and how strongly connected organizations are to other network members.

 What Are We Learning?